AndrewSouthpaw/git-started-workshop/09_branchingSimpleMerge/exercise.md

 # Exercise

-- [ ] Add the `git rand` command from `README.md` into your bash profile to make your life easier...
+Remember, you can use `git commitrand ...` alias from the `README.md` to generate commits more easily.

 - [ ] Create a new branch, `feature-1`
 - [ ] Add a few commits to the branch
 - [ ] Merge the branch into `master`